News from the group:

 We are interested in the study of complex systems in living organisms.
 Novel views augmenting the classical gene by gene approaches are required to overcome the engineered redundancies and combinatorial effects prevalent in higher eukaryotes.
 We therefore combine

-• work to establish improved quantitative experimental assays, such as microarrays or differential in-gel electrophoresis, and
+• work to establish improved quantitative experimental assays, such as RNA-Seq, microarrays, or differential in-gel electrophoresis, and

-• development of modern computational methods, such as hierarchical probabilistic models or integration of heterogeneous data sources,
+• the development of modern computational methods, such as hierarchical probabilistic models or the integration of heterogeneous data sources,

 focussed by biological studies in our laboratory and collaborations.